uwplse/cozy/README.md

 [![Build Status](https://travis-ci.org/CozySynthesizer/cozy.svg?branch=master
 )](https://travis-ci.org/CozySynthesizer/cozy)

-Cozy is a tool that synthesizes a wide range of data structure implementations from very high-level specifications.
+Cozy is a tool that synthesizes data structure implementations from very high-level specifications.
 It can greatly simplify the task of writing software modules with private state since it chooses a good representation of your data and efficient method implementations automatically.
+In most cases, Cozy specifications are short and self-documenting, and are therefore much easier to maintain than handwritten implementations.
-In some cases, Cozy can apply abstraction-breaking optimizations that human developers normally don't, such as using [intrusive data structures](https://stackoverflow.com/questions/5004162/what-does-it-mean-for-a-data-structure-to-be-intrusive).
+Occasionally Cozy can discover abstraction-breaking optimizations that human developers shy away from.

 ## Quickstart